How do Nanrobot V8 vs. Zero 10X stack up?

 An electric scooter also needs to be able to support the weight of the rider.
 Nanrobot V8 has a maximum rider weight of 264 lbs (120 kg), while Zero 10X can support a maximum weight of 330 lbs (150 kg).

 Now onto safety.
 Brakes are one of the most important safety features of an electric scooter, and may be the only difference between a safely completed journey and a trip to the emergency room.
 There are a number of different brake options available for electric scooters, all of which have their respective pros and cons.

 Disc brakes have the best braking power, give excellent control and perform well in all conditions, although they do require maintenance, and are usually the most expensive.
 Foot brakes are lightweight, simple, and require no maintenance, but tend to perform poorly when compared to other types, are slower to activate and need a specific riding position.
 Drum brakes are also low maintenance, and better performing, particularly in wet conditions, but are heavier and complicated to disassemble.

 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-Nanrobot V8 has Disc breaks, and Zero 10X has Disc breaks.
+Nanrobot V8 has Disc brakes, and Zero 10X has Disc brakes.